open-feature/java-sdk-contrib/providers/ofrep/README.md

 names, and the appendix has the reasoning for the whole policy; the exclusion is the fix and this paragraph is the other half of it.

-This module has no profile that touches the property, so both spellings resolve the same way — checked rather than read, because that is the appendix's other warning:
+Exactly one profile touches the property — `tck`, below — and `e2e`, which the repository's CI activates on every push, does not exist in this module at all.
+Checked rather than read, because that is the appendix's other warning:

 ```bash
 mvn -Pe2e -pl providers/ofrep help:evaluate -Dexpression=testExclusions -DforceStdout